 Knowing how to freeze spinach for smoothies can save you time and money.
-Adding leafy greens to smoothies is a quick and easy way to super-charge their nutrition.
-Unfortunately, they don’t tend to stay fresh for too long and can soon go bad and lead to wastage.
+Adding leafy greens is a quick and easy way to super-charge your smoothie’s nutrition.
+Unfortunately, leaves don’t stay fresh for too long which means they often go bad and get thrown away.

 Both spinach and kale can begin to wilt after just a few days.
 As the leaves lose their freshness, their nutrient content can decrease too.
 The older the produce becomes, the fewer vitamins and minerals it contains.